msto/msto.github.io/_ece532/lecture-06.md

 observe larger errors, and the error terms are more dispersed.

-Tying back in with our discussion of L1 regularization, we can also think of LAD as encouraging sparsity among our _errors_ (as opposed to our residuals in Lasso).
+Tying back in with our discussion of L1 regularization, we can also think of LAD as encouraging sparsity among our _errors_ (as opposed to among our regression coefficients in Lasso).
 Essentially, it's okay if one outlier has a large error as long as the majority of our points are well fit.
 Similarly, OLS can be thought of as like ridge regression - it encourages all our residuals to be small.

 Moral: LAD gives us a more robust fit.